reactjs/react.dev/content/tutorial/tutorial.md

 3. Rewrite Board to use two loops to make the squares instead of hardcoding them.
 4. Add a toggle button that lets you sort the moves in either ascending or descending order.
 5. When someone wins, highlight the three squares that caused the win.
+6. When no one wins, display a message about the result being a draw.

 Throughout this tutorial, we have touched on a number of React concepts including elements, components, props, and state.
 For a more in-depth explanation for each of these topics, check out [the rest of the documentation](/docs/hello-world.html).
 To learn more about defining components, check out the [`React.Component` API reference](/docs/react-component.html).